tristansimonson/splunk-go/README.md

 2. Run `cobra add [command_name]` and the Cobra CLI tool will add a new `*.go` file for your command.

-3. After creating your command, run `go docs` to automatically update the documentation of all CLI commands.
+3. After creating your command, run `make docs` to automatically update the documentation of all CLI commands.

 ---